SHOCK CINEMA

 Chastity:

-Starring Cher and produced by Sonny.
+Drive-in outing starring Cher and produced by Sonny Bono.

 Chesty Anderson, U.S. Navy: